Dutch soccer players boycott TV show over Black Pete remarks

 The Dutch men's and women's national football team players said on Friday they would no longer grant interviews to a popular TV show due to remarks made by a commentator mocking an anti-racism protester.

-In a statement first published on Twitter by men's team captain Virgil van Dijk, the players said they would no longer speak with the Veronica Inside program after the host compared a prominent Dutch black activist to "Black Pete".
-Black Pete is a fictional character in Dutch winter holiday celebrations usually portrayed by white people wearing blackface paint - a tradition criticized this week by U.S. civil rights leader Jesse Jackson as offensive.
+In a statement first published on Twitter by men's team captain Virgil van Dijk, the players said they would no longer speak with the Veronica Inside programme after the host compared a prominent Dutch black activist to "Black Pete".
+Black Pete is a fictional character in Dutch winter holiday celebrations usually portrayed by white people wearing black face paint - a tradition criticised this week by U.S. civil rights leader Jesse Jackson as offensive.

-Veronica Inside host Johan Derksen said earlier on Friday that he did not regret his comments.
-"I didn't think the joke was really that bad, for me," he told newspaper Algemeen Dagblad.
+Veronica Offside host Johan Derksen said earlier on Friday that he did not regret his comments.
+"I didn't think the joke was really that bad, for me," he told newspaper Algemeen Dagblad after several advertisers announced they were severing ties with the programme.

 - READ MORE ON: